EnMod/noel-quiles-www/CONTRIBUTING.md

 Then just follow these steps:

 1. Clone down the repo
-2. Run `npm i && npm run dev` in the `site` folder to install dependencies and spin up a local dev server for the site
+2. Run `npm i && npm run dev` in the project root to install dependencies and spin up a local dev server for the site
 3. Make your changes and submit a PR to the repo

-4. Repeat steps 2/3 in the `studio` folder if you want to submit changes to the Sanity studio files
+That's it!